MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 ### Train machine learning models and run experiments

 Apache Spark in [!INCLUDE [product-name](../includes/product-name.md)] enables machine learning with big data.
-That means you can get valuable insights from large amounts of structured, unstructured, and fast-moving data.
+By using Apache Spark, you can get valuable insights from large amounts of structured, unstructured, and fast-moving data.

 There are several options for training machine learning models by using Apache Spark in Microsoft Fabric: Apache Spark MLlib, SynapseML, and other open-source libraries.
 For more information, see [Train machine learning models in Microsoft Fabric](https://aka.ms/fabric/MLTrain).